SPoT: Subpixel Placement of Tokens in Vision Transformers: Conclusion

 \section{Conclusion}

 We proposed \ourmethod for extracting features at continuous subpixel positions, and used oracle-guided gradient search to probe the nature of optimal token placements and ideal spatial sampling priors.
 Our case studies showed that the flexibility of continuous off-grid placements improves performance out-of-the-box, especially in sparse token budget settings. \ourmethod-ON provided an estimate of best-case performance from optimal token placement.
 Although placements are guided via an oracle, these optimal features \textit{exist independently of how they were discovered}, revealing a performance gap that better informed priors could help bridge.
 While we focused on analyzing the effects of subpixel tokenization under varying sparsity configurations with different spatial priors, the development of learnable spatial priors is a next step towards narrowing the oracle performance gap.

-We emphasize that our study with \ourmethod on different spatial priors focused on classification on ImageNet, and optimal placements may vary for different datasets and downstream tasks.
+Concretely, since the oracle derives placements from image-dependent statistics, we foresee that a lightweight ``policy network'' can be trained as a structured regressor over dense local cues to predict good token placements in a single forward pass.
+A feasible instantiation would involve a lightweight CNN or MLP operating at patch-grid resolution, taking low-level or early-stage features as input to produce a dense importance map to obtain token placements, e.g. via budget-constrained selection.
+Potential learning signals include distillation from \ourmethod-ON, self-supervised alignment, or joint end-to-end training with the backbone.
+We emphasize that introducing a policy network is orthogonal to the core contribution of \ourmethod.
+The current work intentionally focuses on analytic, interpretable placement to isolate the effect of token geometry.

+Our study with \ourmethod on different spatial priors focused on classification on ImageNet, but optimal placements may vary for different datasets and downstream tasks.
+Beyond image-level classification, we foresee that SPoT can be useful in tasks that require more explicit spatial reasoning such as object localization and detection, where spatial priors could be adapted to emphasize fine-grained or multi-scale positional structure, potentially improving localization accuracy.
+Similarly, for video understanding tasks like action recognition and temporal localization, SPoT can be extended to incorporate spatiotemporal priors that jointly encode spatial layout and temporal continuity, encouraging consistent feature alignment across frames.
+Overall, we expect the design and placement of spatial priors to be task-dependent, and exploring SPoT in temporal prediction settings is a promising direction for future work.

 By enabling continuous token positioning, \ourmethod facilitates gradient-based optimization of token placement, which can be advantageous in resource-constrained environments where sparsification is beneficial.
 Although we limit our scope to employ an oracle to determine optimal token placements, exploring oracle-independent strategies represents a compelling direction for future research.
 Specifically, integrating efficient saliency-driven objectives or heuristics during inference could potentially enhance throughput efficiency while maintaining competitive performance compared to models utilizing a full token budget.
 Further improvements may also be seen by allowing the model to adjust the patch window size dynamically during training.
 Moreover, while the scope of this work is towards modeling in sparse regimes, our results indicate that continuous subpixel token placements provide a novel research direction for ViTs on a more general level.